DesktopMan/desticli/README.md

 # About

 Desticli is a command line interface for Destiny.
-It doesn't do much yet but I already find it useful.
-Maybe you will as well?
+It can automatically distribute various items across all your characters.

 ## Installation